 Join us for Florida Finders Fest 2018, a weekend long celebration of Finds, Fellowship, and Food at the beautiful Fish and Wildlife Youth Campground in scenic Ocala National Forest October 18, 2018 through October 22, 2018.
 Attending and participating in the activities are free.
 To help raise money to cover the costs of the event, we have event exclusive items available for sale.
 If you would like to camp at the group campsite, reservations for your tent or small camper are required.
 There is also a limited number or cabin and bunkhouse space available available for purchase.
 To purchase any of these, visit our online store.

 The philosophy of Florida Finders Fest is “Finds, Fellowship, and Food”.
-The intent is that there is something for all cachers.
+Our intent is that there is something for all geocachers.
 If you’re a numbers ho, there are lots of caches.
 If you are looking for quality, you’ll be in a national forest with lots of great new caches and lots of long established caches.
 Hiking, kayaking, drive ups, off road, and everything in between, it is all there.
-And if you just want to chill and hang out with some fellow cachers, there is plenty of opportunity for that as well.
+And if you just want to chill and hang out with some fellow geocachers, there is plenty of opportunity for that as well.